Cockroach Identification & Control

 - A pale brown or yellow halo around the edges of the plated structure (pronotum) behind its head

-- 2 large pairs of wings that are capable of short-distance flight when temperatures exceed 85 °F
+- 2 pairs of wings and can fly short distances when temperatures exceed 85 °F

 Oriental Cockroach

-Oriental cockroaches (Blatta orientalis) are normally an outdoor species that live around sewers, storm drains, gutters, and landscaping beds.
-They’re not as common indoors, but occasionally may seek shelter in dark, damp, cool areas such as basements and crawlspaces.
+Oriental cockroaches (Blatta orientalis) are typically an outdoor species, often found around sewers, storm drains, gutters, and landscaping beds.
+While less common indoors, they may seek shelter in dark, damp, and cool areas like basements and crawlspaces.

-This species is notorious for producing a foul, musty odor that smells much worse than other cockroaches.
+This species is notorious for producing a foul, musty odor that is significantly worse than other cockroach species.

 Color: Black or dark brown